lpewton/stock-controller/README.md

 - The new recipes form is a bit complex, I tried to make it easier by expaining the procedure in steps and in the future I would like to simplify the process.
 However, with the time-frame I had and working with the models, it was not possible for me to do so at this moment.

 ## Major Issues Found:
-1. Bootstrap modals not working:
+1. Bootstrap not working initially:
 - Through revision of everything I had done to insert the modals, I realized I had been using the Bootstrap 4 code for my app
 - I then changed what needed to be modified and did not repeat that mistake again